PaulTran47/paultran47.github.io/README.md

   keywords are typed and displaying number of results in real-time

 * Entire website uses [JetBrains Mono](https://www.jetbrains.com/lp/mono/) as its sole font.
-This is because the font is not only clean and legible (this is especially helped by the increased letter height), but has ligature support, italics support, wide language support, and is both free and open source.
+This choice is because the font is not only clean and legible (e.g., increased letter height), but has ligature support, italics support, wide language support, and is both free and open source.
   * The font is also my font-of-choice for all development interfaces.

 * Every website page is fully interactive within 2 seconds, including on 3G mobile connections.
-This is achieved by:
+This speed is achieved by:
   * Critical CSS for initial rendering of every page is inlined in the head tags.
     * All non-critical CSS preloaded and asynchronously loaded.
   * Web fonts (i.e., JetBrains Mono) are loaded with `font-display: optional;`.